Today you're going to learn all the potential benefits of CBD and CBD oil.

 Is CBD Oil Beneficial for Everyone?

-Adequately manufactured full spectrum and organic CBD oil, which has all the other cannabinoids, terpenoids and flavonoids in it, is a superfood of the highest order.
+Adequately manufactured full spectrum and organic CBD oil, which has in it all the:

-It’s PACKED with anti-oxidant/anti-inflammatory compounds of which CBD is a major one of course…
+CBD is a major one of course.

-CBD oil is not a medicine, but I will call it a superfood of the highest order.
+CBD oil is not officially a medicine, but I will call it a superfood of the highest order.

 Here's what CBD does for me: